3 min read

 by Judith Charlton

-Below, we’ve listed five tips to ensure your virtual open day is as informative, insightful and inspiring as a real-life one.
-Read on to find out how you can get the most out of a university virtual open day.
+Below, we’ve listed five tips to ensure your virtual open day is as informative, insightful and inspiring as an in-person one.

 Contents: